 PoB – based on 6(2)’s, but replaced with physical skeleton gems, gear, etc.:

 Skitterbots-Bonechill get replaced by Dread Banner-Generosity and Flesh and Stone

 Elemental Damage with Attacks gets replaced by Brutality

 Predator/Elemental Focus get replaced by Impale

 Cluster Jewels: Only one set of clusters needed: Large: Rotten Claws, Renewal, something else.
-One medium would be a megalomaniac with rotten claws and optionally some kind of life notable.
-The other would be a blessed rebirth/renewal.
+A medium should be blessed rebirth/renewal.

 The main reason that phys skellies are good is impale – the whole impale package cheaper is pretty easy to slot in while adding in a ton of damage.
 This makes phys skeletons good for league start and is more beginner friendly.
 The downsides are that it cannot scale as hard with cluster jewels and scale crit in particular since Aura clusters without vengeful are poor value.
 It also lacks the safety of chilling, freezing, and corpse removal.